 “Because, even wanting to tell the truth, you can’t just.
-It’s the level playing field issue.
+You need to level the playing field.
 You’re vulnerable.
 You’re only asking, give me a second chance…but suppose someone decides to be hateful instead of compassionate?
-You deserve an idea of what cards they’re going to play.”
+You deserve an idea of what cards they’ll play.”

 “I know that, prof.”

-Her agent, who had her on file if not any longer under contract, had sent a friendly letter—a real one, pretty scented stationery and every evidence of hand writing.
+Her agent, who had her on file, if no longer under contract, had sent a friendly letter—a real one, pretty scented stationery, and every evidence of hand writing.
 This was sweet, as commercial efforts went; it was not personal.
-And not really encouragement that a new MS would be accepted.
+And not encouragement that a new MS would be accepted.

 “She’s started her own agency and she’s trying to build a stable.”